CONVERTING TO NATURAL GAS IS EASY.

 Step 8

-The Elko County Building & Safety Department will complete the inspection and notify Southwest Gas by installing an exterior piping tag.
+The Elko County Building & Safety Department will inspect the install.
+Once approved, they will notify Southwest Gas by tagging the piping outside your home.

 2021